Improving Truck-Shovel Energy Efficiency through Discrete Event Modeling

 Energy efficiency has become significant due to cost and environmental considerations.
 Comminution and material handling have been identified as the two most energy intensive processes in mining.
 The objective of this work was to evaluate truck-shovel energy efficiency strategies using discrete event modeling.
 Energy audits and time and motion studies were conducted at a surface coal mine to acquire data.
 A discrete event simulation model of truck-shovel operations was built in Arena® and validated with the field data.
 The model was used to evaluate the effect of using a larger shovel, and optimizing truck-shovel matching on fuel efficiency.
 The results indicate that using a larger excavator increases the fuel efficiency of the operation while optimizing truck-shovel matching does not.
 However, using a larger shovel will lead to under-utilization of the shovel.
 This work shows the potential benefits of using discrete event simulation to model energy efficiency of mining operations.
 Copyright © 2012 by SME.

-K. Awuah-Offei et al., "Improving Truck-Shovel Energy Efficiency Through Discrete Event Modeling," 2012 SME Annual Meeting and Exhibit 2012, SME 2012, Meeting Preprints, Society for Mining, Metallurgy & Exploration Inc. (SME), Jan 2012.
+K. Awuah-Offei et al., "Improving Truck-Shovel Energy Efficiency through Discrete Event Modeling," Proceedings of the 2012 SME Annual Meeting and Exhibit (2012, Seattle, WA), Society for Mining, Metallurgy & Exploration Inc. (SME), Feb 2012.

 Article - Conference proceedings